syncfusion/blazor-docs/src/charts/range-selector/custom.md

 ## Animation

-Animation for range selector is enabled by default.
+Animation for the Range Selector is enabled by default.
 The speed of the animation can be controlled using the [`AnimationDuration`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_AnimationDuration) property.
 The default value of the [`AnimationDuration`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_AnimationDuration) property is **500** milliseconds.

 {% aspTab template="range-navigator/custom/animation", sourceFiles="animation.razor" %}